Zenos5/aadvark/README.md

-# aadvark
+# Aardvark
-Aadvark project for CS 428
+Aardvark project for CS 428